 This change may be too drastic to get a hold of immediately, so finding effective IP Math tuition in Singapore is recommended.

 The topics offered will also vary across the schools because the syllabi are created and decided by them.
-Nevertheless there are some similarities to the Math syllabus offered across IP schools.
+Nevertheless, there are some similarities to the Math syllabus offered across IP schools.
 To help prepare IP students for their pre-tertiary level exams, topics such as trigonometry, algebraic manipulation, and calculus are usually.
-An IP Math tutor is invaluable to those who struggle In IP Math can help students nail the important concepts.
+An IP Math tutor is invaluable to those who struggle in IP Math as they can help students nail the important concepts.